isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 ## 2. Preview the Headless adaptive form {#preview}

 After setting up the starter kit, you can preview the sample Headless adaptive form, replace it with your own custom form.
-You can also configure the starter kit to retrieve a form from an AEM Forms server.
+You can also configure the starter kit to retrieve a form from an AEM Forms Server.
 To preview the form

 1. Rename the `env_template` file to `.env` file.
 Also ensure, the USE_LOCAL_JSON option is set to true.